albenoit/DeepLearningTools/README.md

 * Restart training after failure made easy.
 * Reproducible experiments with random _seeds
 * Activate various optimization options such as XLA, mixed precision and multi-GPU processing
-* Federated Learning (FedML), relying on the [Flower library](https://flower.dev/), few changes to switch from your classical training model to the federated version.
+* Federated Learning (FedML), relying on the [Flower library](https://flower.dev/), few changes to switch from your classical training model to the federated version
-* Kafka data pipeline management: users can produce data to a kafka pipeline and the model optimization can be fed by kafka pipelines ! *Have a look at install/kafka/README.md*
+* Kafka data pipeline management: users can produce data to a kafka pipeline and the model optimization can be fed by kafka pipelines ! *Have a look at install/kafka/README.md*.
+For a given and working centralized project, your experiment config file contains all information to produce data on other ressources.
 * *Have a look at the examples folder to start from typical ML problem examples.*
 * **News** :
   * Federated Learning compliant